cabforum/smime/SBR.md

 a. __Certificate Field:__ `subject:commonName` (OID 2.5.4.3)
    __Required/Optional:__ SHALL be present
-   __Contents:__ This field SHALL be present and the contents SHOULD be an identifier for the Certificate such that the Certificate's Name is unique across all Certificates issued by the Issuing CA.
+   __Contents:__ This field SHOULD contain an identifier for the Certificate such that the Certificate's Name is unique across all Certificates issued by the Issuing CA.

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
    __Required/Optional:__ SHALL be present
-   __Contents:__ This field SHALL be present and the contents SHALL contain either the Subject CA's name or DBA as verified under [Section 3.2.3.3](#3233-verification-of-applicants-legal-existence-and-identity--assumed-name) The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+   __Contents:__ This field SHALL contain either the Subject CA's name or DBA as verified under [Section 3.2.3.3](#3233-verification-of-applicants-legal-existence-and-identity--assumed-name) The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".

 c. __Certificate Field:__ `subject:countryName` (OID: 2.5.4.6)
    __Required/Optional:__ SHALL be present